 In a few weeks, a global stratospheric smoke layer forms that blocks about 10% of sunlight from reaching the surface of the Earth.
 Loss of warming sunlight causes the coldest average temperatures in the last 1000 years in the Northern Hemisphere — twice as cold as the “Year Without Summer” in 1816, which saw frosts and snow every month of the year in the Northeastern U.S. and famine in Europe.

-Both India and Pakistan currently have about 160 nuclear weapons in their arsenals.
+Both India and Pakistan currently (in 2024) have approximately 342 total weapons in their combined nuclear arsenals.

 Nuclear firestorms ignited in the cities of India and Pakistan cause 5 million tons of smoke to rise above cloud level in the the stratosphere.